dylanviyar/Bike-Sales-Excel-Project/MusicAnalysis.md

 ### 1.1 Guiding Questions

-1. What are some reoccuring characteristics of songs that are in the top 100?
+1. What are some reoccuring characteristics of songs, such as the BPM, genre and key that are in the top 100?
+2. How can understanding of these trends help aspiring musicians create music more likely to be well recepted by the public?

+### Business Task

+*Analyze data containing information on the top 100 songs of 2023 to understand listning preferences and provide artists with data-driven suggestions for music curation targeted for the general public*

-2.
+# 2. The Data